-These are some of my recent books dealing with anti-Christian bias.
+These are some of my recent books dealing with anti-Christian bias and racism.

 So Many Christians, So Few Lions

 This is a provocative look at anti-Christian sentiments in America.
 Drawing on both quantitative and qualitative research, the authors do not attempt to show the prevalence of anti-Christian attitudes but rather to document it, dig into where it exists, explore who holds these attitudes, and examine how this bias plays itself out in everyday life.

 Religious and Political Bias in American Higher Education